Anoncheg1/pytorch-fsdp-multi-node/README.md

 # files

 - torch.yaml - Kubernetes yaml file.
-- a.sh - used to gather stdout and stderr of main-dist-fsdp.py to logs and execute this file
+- a.sh - used to gather stdout and stderr of main-dist-fsdp.py to grap logs and execute this file
 - main-dist-fsdp.py - main file uses datasetmetareader.py and policies/
 - main-local.py - simple PyTorch training with validation and inference, uses datasetmetareader.py
 - datasetmetareader.py - function for prepareing Landmarks 2020 dataset